Four essentials to define brand voice.

 The range of your brand voice.
 Map the dynamic range of your brand voice–how far your brand voice can extend and still remain relevant and adaptable to marketplace conditions.
 What mood, tone and manner are required to communicate the right messages, the right way, at the right time?

 The specific language used in brand communications.
 The language your brand speaks in must be the language your audience speaks in as well.
-This requires than clever copywriting.
+This requires far more than just clever copywriting.
 Clear and effective communication begins with understanding and comprehension.
 Are your messages clearly heard, instantly recognized and easily remembered?

 If you found this post helpful, please subscribe to the blog.